There are numerous compelling reasons to create video content, just look at some of these stats from HighQ:

 - Are we broadcasting noise or value?

-If you have any questions about how to target your video productions at your audience, please leave a comment or get in touch directly.
+If you have any questions about how to target your video productions at your audience please get in touch directly.